 The empty aquarium could not have come at a better time.
 My wife went for a flashlight to get a better look and I went to the garage to find something to catch it with.
-I grabbed an empty box, when suddenly Lucy, the snake-lizard, appeared.
+I grabbed an empty box, when suddenly appeared Lucy, our snake-lizard.
 She was staring up at me.

-“No offense, little one, but I’ve got bigger fish to fry,” I said, tearing off a portion of the box lid.
+“No offense, little one, but I’ve got bigger fish to fry.”
+I said, tearing off a box lid and ran out the side door.

-So there I was, bare-footed, box in one hand, card board lid in the other, trying to lift the tarantula, 4-inches away from my hand, into a cardboard box with a cardboard lid.
-Meanwhile, the flashlight operator who lacks the correct skills for the job, mind you, is causing the tarantula to move in and out of darkness.
-Imagine turning on and off a light switch that offers only glimpses of a large raccoon in your living room, each illumination the raccoon has moved.
-I couldn’t tell if I had scooped the tarantula into the box or next to my foot.
+Meanwhile, the flashlight operator who is lacking the correct skills for the job, mind you, is causing the tarantula to move in and out of darkness.
+I couldn’t tell if the tarantula went into the box or onto my foot.

 Right, yes.
 Square peg-square hole.
 Straight into the aquarium.
 Skip a step.
 Lose the panic.
 That’s right.
 Into the aquarium.
 Straight away.

-Sometimes stress has a way of rendering rational thinking ineffective.
+Sometimes stress has a way of rendering rational thought ineffective.

 Olivia was euphoric.
 What a find!
-Something that had come from nature.
+Something that had come directly from nature.

 Needless to say, it was much easier letting him go into a nearby ravine than catching him the first time.
 I still remember those chills.